 - Select Never to always retain the current project content on the map when switching to a different project.

 - Select Ask every time to be prompted to make this choice every time you switch to a different project.

-- Check the Show Save Created Sites dialog for choosing layers check box to always see the Save create sites dialog when sites are created from imported points or polygons.
-Uncheck this checkbox to not see this dialog, and save created sites to the default layer.
+- Check the Show Save Created Sites dialog for choosing layers check box to always see the Save create sites dialog box when sites are created from imported points or polygons.
+Uncheck this check box to not see the dialog box, and save created sites to the default layer.